We have updated our policy for missed appointments, please view it here

 What are the symptoms?

-In its early stages, patients with open angle glaucoma may not notice any symptoms at all.
-Vision will most likely be normal and patients do not experience any discomfort.
-Eventually, if left untreated, patients will start to notice a decrease in their peripheral, or side vision.
-Sometimes vision loss from glaucoma is described as looking thru a tunnel.
+In its early stages, patients with open-angle glaucoma may not notice any symptoms at all.
+Vision will most likely be normal, and patients do not experience any discomfort.
+Eventually, if left untreated, patients will start to notice a decrease in their peripheral or side vision.
+Sometimes vision loss from glaucoma is described as looking through a tunnel.
 In angle-closure glaucoma, patients can experience a sudden onset of severe pain and nausea.
-The eye(s) can become very red with vision also becoming blurry.
-These symptoms are considered a medical emergency and patients are urged to seek medical attention immediately.
+The eye(s) can become very red, with vision also becoming blurry.
+These symptoms are considered a medical emergency, and patients are urged to seek medical attention immediately.

 How am I diagnosed?